acch/ansible-scale/README.md

 Requirements
 ------------

-You will need to download the IBM Spectrum Scale (GPFS) packages from the official websites, as there's no public repository available.
+You will need to download the Spectrum Scale (GPFS) packages from the IBM website, as there's no public repository available.
 Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

 Role Variables
 --------------